Our public liability lawyers acting in Sydney and surrounding areas handle all cases according to our risk-free fee agreement.

 - Movie theatres, arcades, and outdoor sporting venues

-Preparing for a public injury claim
+Preparing for a public injury claim in NSW

 If you’ve been injured in public it’s important to gather as much evidence as possible to support your case.
 If you havent already done so you should carry out the following as soon as practically possible.

 - Seek immediate medical attention from your GP or hospital

 - report the accident to the owner of the property, or in the case of commercial premises such as a shop, report it to employees

 - if you did not report it at the time of the accident, report it immediately, in as much detail as possible

 - ensure that the accident is logged in the company’s OH&S logs

 - take names and addresses or contact details of any witnesses